 2.3.1 This project falls within FEMA Flood Insurance Rate Map (FIRM) 45035C0160E, Dorchester County, dated July 18, 2017.
 The bridge is located in a Special Flood Hazard Area (SFHA) Zone AE with a limited detailed study.
-Coordinate with the appropriate agencies for floodplain compliance.
+Coordinate with the appropriate agencies for floodplain compliance to obtain a CLOMR.
 Provide copies of the documentation to the SCDOT DB Hydraulic Lead and Hydraulic Support Office for review.